waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - DOOR: A warp tile that typically leads into or out of a building.
 - WATER: An impassable tile without the HM Surf.
 (Assumption)
 - MART_SHELF: An impassable barrier, similar to a WALL.
-- WARP_CARPET_DOWN: A warp tile that leads out of a building.
+- WARP_CARPET_DOWN: A warp tile that requires pressing 'Down' while standing on it to activate.
 - TOWN_MAP: Impassable object.
 - WINDOW: Impassable object.
 - BOOKSHELF: Impassable object.